centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-cisco-callmanager-sxml.md

 ## Overview

-Using SXML, this Cisco Call Manager Plugin-Pack monitors alerts from the Cisco Unified Communications component.
+Using SXML, this Cisco Call Manager Plugin-Pack monitors alerts from the Cisco Unified Communications components.

 ## Plugin-Pack Assets